The Farrell-Jones Conjecture for mapping class groups: Preliminaries on mapping class groups

 \subsection{Measured geodesic laminations}

-A {\it geodesic lamination} in a complete hyperbolic surface $\Sigma$ of finite area is a nonempty compact subset of $\Sigma \smallsetminus P$ which is a disjoint union of geodesics.
-A {\it measured geodesic lamination} is a geodesic lamination equipped with a transverse measure.
+A {\it geodesic lamination} in a complete hyperbolic surface $\Sigma$ of finite area is a nonempty compact subset of $\Sigma \smallsetminus P$ which is a disjoint union of geodesics (as a set).
+A {\it measured geodesic lamination} $\xi$ is a geodesic lamination equipped with a transverse measure.
+To an arc $A$ transverse to the lamination and with endpoints in the complement, $\xi$ assigns a real number $\int_A\xi\geq 0$, additive under concatenations and invariant under isotopy of such arcs.
+When $s\in\mathcal S$ we have the intersection number $i(s,\xi)$ defined as the infimum of $\int_A\xi$ as $A$ ranges over (transverse) parametrizations of simple closed curves in the isotopy class $s$.
 There is a natural bijection between the set $\mathcal {MF}$ of measured foliations up to isotopy and Whitehead moves, and the set $\mathcal {ML}$ of measured geodesic laminations.
 See \cite{levitt} and \cite[Chapter 11]{misha-book}.
 If a measured foliation $\mu$ corresponds to the measured lamination $\xi$ then $i(s,\mu)=i(s,\xi)$ for every $s\in\mathcal S$.
 A rough description of the correspondence is as follows.
 Let $\ell$ be a generic leaf of $\mu$.
 Its lift to the universal cover of $\Sigma\smallsetminus P$ (which can be identified with hyperbolic plane via a complete finite area hyperbolic metric on $\Sigma\smallsetminus P$) is a quasi-geodesic which is bounded distance away from a unique infinite geodesic $l$.
 The image of $l$ is a generic leaf of $\xi$.

 When $\xi$ is a measured geodesic lamination, denote by $|\xi|$ its support, i.e. the union of those leaves of $\xi$ such that the measure of any arc crossing it transversally is nonzero.